Popcorn | Carbs | Keto | Diabetes | Low-Carb Substitutes | Recipe | Conclusion | FAQ | Studies

 - Dietary fiber: 1.2 grams

 - Net carbs: 5.0 grams

 With this in mind, the result is a lousy fat-to-net carbohydrate ratio of 0.07.

-Especially since popcorn is ultimately nothing more than corn, we shouldn’t be surprised that we’re talking about high-carb food as a result.
+Especially since popcorn is ultimately nothing more than corn, we shouldn’t be surprised that we’re talking about high-carb food.